Vilseck: 1937-1938

 Construction of German Army Base (Südlager) in the Grafenwöhr Training Area.
 For the extension of the Grafenwöhr Training Area several villages, like: Langenbruck, Altenweiher, Altneuhaus, Bernhof, Betzlhof, Erzhäusl, Fenkenhof, Grünwald, Hellziechen, Kittenberg, Schindlhof, Schmierhütte and Wirlhof had to be evacuated.

-In 1945, the German Army Base (Sudlager) capitulated to the U.S. Army.
+The base capitulated to the U.S. Army in 1945.

 Postwar history

 In 1946, the town integrated the villages of Schönlind, Ödgodlricht, Heroldsmühle and Gumpenhof from the broken-down community of Irlbach, forming the community of Schlicht.

 In 1951, there was the construction of the new railway station.

 In 1955, the city's water supply system was connected to Schlicht.

 During the following years (1956–1959), the Protestant church was built.

 1957 was the start of construction of the city sewage system.

-1962-1964 saw the construction of the new school with gymnasium (The German word "Gymnasium" is equivalent to the English "High School") in Vilseck.
+1962-1964 saw the construction of the new school with gymnasium in Vilseck.

 From 1981 to 1993, the US Army extended and enlarged the Rose Barracks for about DM1,000 million.

 In 2000 the "Erstes Deutsches Türmermuseum" (1st German museum of tower watchman or tower keeper) had its grand opening.

 Vilseck and the U.S. Army

 Vilseck is home to Rose Barracks, a U.S. Army post located just outside the town.

-Currently the following units are based in Rose Barracks: